unibo-spe/spe-slides/content/00-intro/_index.md

 # Final project quality checklist

-It is warmly recommended to check out https://www.bestpractices.dev/en, applying first all the relevant items there.
+It is strongly recommended to check out https://www.bestpractices.dev/en, applying first all the relevant items there.

 {{% multicol %}}
 {{% col %}}